WPManageNinja/fluentsupport-dev-docs/docs/helpers/index.md

 **Available Filter Hook:** `fluent_support/customer_ticket_priorities`

-### adminTicketPriorities
+### Helper::adminTicketPriorities()
-This function will return the list of ticket priorities list for Admin
+This function will return the list of ticket priorities for Admin

 **Return** array